scriptin/jmdict-simplified/README.md

     /**
      * Source language information for borrowed words and wasei-eigo.
-     * Will be empty for words with Japanese origin (which is most of the entries) */
+     * Will be empty for words with Japanese origin (most of JMdict entries) */
     languageSource: JMdictLanguageSource[];